WebAssembly/binaryen/README.md

 This is separate from that. `asm2wasm` focuses on compiling asm.js to WebAssembly, as emitted by Emscripten's asm.js backend.
 This is useful because while in the long term Emscripten hopes to use the new WebAssembly backend, the `asm2wasm` route is a very quick and easy way to generate WebAssembly output.
 It will also be useful for benchmarking the new backend as it progresses.

+* How about compiling asm.js to WebAssembly (the opposite direction of `asm2wasm`)?
+Wouldn't that be useful for polyfilling?

+It would be useful, but it is a much harder task, due to some decisions made in WebAssembly.
+For example, WebAssembly can have control flow nested inside expressions, which can't directly map to asm.js.
+It could be supported by outlining the code to another function, or to compiling it down into new basic blocks and control-flow-free instructions, but it is hard to do so in a way that is both fast to do and emits code that is fast to execute.
+On the other hand, compiling asm.js to WebAssembly is almost straightforward.

+* Can `asm2wasm` compile any asm.js code?

+Almost.
+Some decisions made in WebAssembly preclude that, for example, there are no global variables.
+That means that `asm2wasm` has to map asm.js global variables onto locations in memory, but then it must know of a safe zone in memory in which to do so, and that information is not directly available in asm.js.

+`asm2wasm` and `emcc_to_wasm.js.sh` do some integration with Emscripten in order to work around these issues, like asking Emscripten to reserve same space for the globals, etc.

 * Why the weird name for the project?

 "Binaryen" is a combination of **binary** - since WebAssembly is a binary format for the web - and **Emscripten** - with which it can integrate in order to compile C and C++ all the way to WebAssembly, via asm.js.
 Binaryen began as Emscripten's WebAssembly processing library (`wasm-emscripten`).